Alpheus-godswill1/blogging_system3/README.md

 ![change_to_publish_or_draft](https://user-images.githubusercontent.com/60825409/206925005-bfcd67d0-f11b-463c-a08f-6b1792f16cb9.png)

 ## SECTION 4 :
-## This section is for the category of the post displayed on the front page, but this is also stored and displayed in DB and Admin Panel, it all depends on what the user(Admin, editor, copywriter) etc, is trying to do, e.g (Tech, finance, Health, Food ) etc.
+## This section is for the category of the post displayed on the front page, but this is also stored and displayed in DB and Admin Panel, it all depends on what the user(Admin, editor, copywriter), etc, is trying to do, e.g (Tech, Finance, Health, Food ), etc.

 ![CategoriesPg](https://user-images.githubusercontent.com/60825409/206925266-56673896-4ccf-4b1c-9549-14c5649337b1.png)